potiuk/airflow/canned-responses.md

 all the content within these visuals is also provided in plain text.
 This allows for comprehensive accessibility and easy referencing to the information presented in the multimedia content.

-In instances where a video or image is attached, it's incredibly helpful if the details, data, or any pertinent information shared within these files are also provided in plain text format.
+When a video or image is attached, it's incredibly helpful if the details, data, or any pertinent information shared within these files are also provided in plain text format.
 This enables a seamless review and extraction of key points, guaranteeing that all information is readily accessible and available for analysis.